When Creativity Disappears: Understanding Your Nervous System and Creative Energy

 Why 'just create anyway' doesn't work

 There's a particular kind of advice that floats around creative communities: show up anyway.
 Do it even when you don't feel like it.
-These snippets of advice suggest discipline over inspiration.
-And yes, sometimes that works.
-Sometimes the act of beginning is what opens the door.
+Discipline over inspiration.

 What creative energy actually needs